Audrey Stuckes: Career

 After leaving Cambridge, Stuckes joined Metropolitan-Vickers, Trafford, Greater Manchester, as a graduate trainee in the research department.
 Metropolitan-Vickers was a British heavy industrial firm, known for manufacturing electrical equipment and generators, street lighting, and electronics.
 The company had a relatively favourable attitude to placing graduate women in professional electrical engineering positions.
 For example, when Stuckes joined the company, Beryl Dent led the computation section and supervised the laboratory team that investigated the physical properties of semiconductors.
 Stuckes collaborated with Dent on Stuckes' first published paper on the heating effects that occur when a current is passed through a semiconductor.
 Dent suggested methods to solve the equations and computed the numerical integrations.

 From 1953, Stuckes published a series of papers on the thermal and electrical conductivity of semiconductors.
 In one such paper, she investigated the electrostatic force between polished plates of a semiconductor and a metal when placed in contact and a voltage applied.
 The force is caused by the free charge that accumulates between the semiconductor and metal surfaces.
 This force, or attraction, is known as the Johnsen–Rahbek effect, and is proportional to the square of the applied voltage.
 Stuckes constructed a clutch that consisted of a plate of magnesium orthotitanate, a hard, ceramic semiconductor, that rubbed against a highly-polished steel plate.
-She proved the existence of the effect and proposed an electric circuit model to explain the data.
-She also found that abrasion at the contact surfaces caused the force to decrease as the number of operations increased.
+She found that abrasion at the contact surfaces caused the force to decrease as the number of operations increased and suggested the presence of an electron field emission effect at the contact boundary.
+She proved the existence of the effect, proposed an electric circuit model to explain the data, and noted that as the voltage increased, the area of field emission also increased, and consequently, this limited the field strength of the circuit.

-On 4 December 1962, Stuckes was elected a Fellow of the Institute of Physics, and in the following year, she left Metropolitan-Vickers to work as a lecturer in the department of pure and applied physics at the Royal College of Advanced Technology, Salford, that became the University of Salford in 1967.
+On 4 December 1962, Stuckes was elected a Fellow of the Institute of Physics, and in the subsequent year, she left Metropolitan-Vickers to work as a lecturer in the department of pure and applied physics at the Royal College of Advanced Technology, Salford, that became the University of Salford in 1967.
 In 1975, Stuckes, together with John Edwin Parrott, published a textbook that reviewed the theory and experimental data on thermal conductivity in solids and semiconductors.
 Parrott was a scientist at the Aldermaston Court research laboratory of Associated Electrical Industries (the then holding company of Metropolitan-Vickers), and later, professor of physics at University of Wales, Cardiff.
 In 1956, he had obtained a PhD from the University of Reading on the thermal and thermoelectric properties of semiconductors.
 Paul Gustav Klemens, late professor of physics at the University of Connecticut, reviewed the book at the time of publication and stated that "[it] is most unique and valuable; the theoretical problem is very difficult, and nowhere is there such a good summary of the useful approximations and the salient results."